ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ## RateLimit-Reset {#ratelimit-reset-header}

-The `RateLimit-Reset` response header field indicates either
+The `RateLimit-Reset` response field indicates either

 - the number of seconds until the quota resets.